marklai1998/cs3343-software-engeering-practice-project/README.md

 Create a simple Java program (Inventory Management System in this case) to implement code testing strategy using Junit and project management skills

 ## Getting Started
+Run it directly from IDE:
+1. Clone the repository

+2. Open the project with Intellij

+3. Run it

+Note. there is no eclipse configuration yet

+Compile it with command line:
 1. Clone the repository

 2. Change directory to the project src